MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ole-db-datasource-template.md

 14. Select one or more [Watcher Nodes](/previous-versions/system-center/system-center-2012-R2/hh457584%28v%3dsc.12%29) to run the monitor.
 15. Specify the frequency to run the monitor in the  **Run this query**  box.
 Select  **Next**.
 16. Review the summary of the monitor, and select  **Create**.
 17. If a Run As account with credentials that have access to the database doesn't exist, create an appropriate Run As account in the  **Administration**  workspace.
-For more information, see [How to Create a Run As Account](/previous-versions/system-center/system-center-2012-R2/hh321655%28v%3dsc.12%29).
+For more information, see [Create a Run As Account](/previous-versions/system-center/system-center-2012-R2/hh321655%28v%3dsc.12%29).

      > [!NOTE]
      > To create and modify a Run As account, you must have administrative credentials for the management group.